thompsontr18/README.md/README.md

 <h1>👋 Hello, my name is Trevor Thompson</h1>

-I'm a college student studying computer science with a concentration in data science.
-Some technologies I enjoy working with include Python, R, and HTML/CSS.</br>
+I am a passionate computer science major dedicated to exploring the expanding world of technology.
+Currently, I am pursuing a data science concentration in computer science at Indiana State University.
+Eager to apply my theoretical knowledge to real-world challenges, with a strong focus on data science.
+Seeking opportunities to collaborate, innovate, and contribute to the field of computer science.
+Open to connecting with professionals and like-minded peers to exchange ideas and broaden my network!</br>

 <!--![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=thompsontr18&show_icons=true&bg_color=00000000&hide_border=true)</br>-->